gnbaron/spotify-podcasts/README.md

-# Spotify Podcasts
+# Spotify Podcasts 🎙

-A web app for browsing Spotify podcasts and episodes built with Typescript, React, Next.js, React Query and Spotify Web API.
+Third party app to explore Spotify podcasts/episodes and manage your library.